CyrilCermak/modular_architecture_on_ios/README.md

-Another scenario could be that you are already working on an app that is set up in a modular way but your app takes around 20 mins to compile because it is a huge legacy codebase that has been in development for the past eight or so years and has linked every possible 3rd party library along the way.
+Another scenario could be that you are already working on an app that is set up in a modular way but your app takes around 20 mins to compile because it is a huge legacy codebase that has been in development for the past ten or so years and has linked every possible 3rd party library along the way.
 The decision was made to modularise it with Cocoapods therefore, you cannot link easily already pre-compiled libraries with Carthage and every project clean means you can take a double shot of espresso.
 I have been there, trust me, it is another type of hell, definitely not a place where anyone would like to be.
 I described the whole migration process of such a project [in an article on Medium in 2018](https://medium.com/freelancer-engineering/modular-architecture-on-ios-and-how-i-decreased-build-time-by-50-23c7666c6d2f).
 Of course, in this book you will read about it in more detail.